Miguelr0411/Midterm-2-/README.md

 Make sure to download and import dataset files in order to run code efficiently

 The datasets for baseline and third follow up required a lot of cleaning and filtering so make sure you follow the code block orders in order to run the summary statistics, ATE treatment and decision tree analysis correctly

+Each code will have a description to ensure the users knows what is happening